fuadfarhan05/flowstate/README.md

 We are facing a big problem of our resumes not being properly seen because of ATS scans.
 This results in job seekers trying to add as much keywords that will fit with the ATS scans criteria but job seekers soon realize that they might not feel proficient with what is on their resume.

-If you feel that you aren't proficient at a particular things on your resume, FlowState will help you confidentally speak about it.
+If you feel that you aren't proficient at a particular things on your resume, FlowState will help you confidently speak about it.

 Beyond interview prep, FlowState streamlines professional networking by intelligently connecting users to relevant engineers, recruiters, or professionals in their target companies via LinkedIn, eliminating the tedious manual search process.
 With FlowState, you can practice, learn, and build meaningful connections—all in one seamless platform.